 Alan is the President of the Board of Trustees of The Rivers School (Weston, MA) and past-President of the Tennis and Racquet Club of Boston.
-Alan is also a member of the Town of Weston Zoning Board of Appeals.
+Alan is a former member of the Town of Weston Zoning Board of Appeals.
 He lives in Weston with his wife and two sons.

 Honors & Awards